dotnet/efcore/docs/DailyBuilds.md

 ## What about Visual Studio and the SDK?

-EF8 currently targets .NET 6.
+EF8 targets .NET 8.
 This means that:

-* Your application must target .NET 6 or later; .NET Framework, .NET Core 3.1, and .NET 5 are no longer supported targets.
+* Your application must target .NET 8 or later; .NET Framework and .NET 6 and earlier are no longer supported targets.
-* The daily builds should work with any IDE that supports .NET 6.
+* The daily builds should work with any IDE that supports .NET 8.
-* The daily builds require that the .NET 6 SDK is installed.
+* The daily builds require that the .NET 8 SDK is installed.

-However, it's likely that EF8 will be changed to target .NET 8 before it's released.

 ## Troubleshooting